turris-cz/sentinel-sn/usage.md

 Use `SNBox` for every box in pipeline.

-### sn.SN
+### SN

-On the other hand, `sn.SN` provides only the basic gateway for common configuration.
+On the other hand, `SN` provides only the basic gateway for common configuration.
 All additional features are used independently.

-Use `sn.SN` for every box that is part of Sentinel Network but has non-trivial requirements for communication pattern.
+Use `SN` for every box that is part of Sentinel Network but has non-trivial requirements for communication pattern.